-The Hebrew word for "One and only begotten Son" is bar spelled with bet and resh, the first two letters for the word for bless tell us that blessings all flow through His Son.
+The Hebrew word for "One and only begotten Son" is "bar" spelled with "bet" and "resh", the first two letters of the word for "bless" tell us that blessings all flow through His Son.

 When we kneel and submit ourselves to Him He hides us under the shadow of His wings.
 To be blessed is to be hidden, and protected in Him.
 To be cursed is to be outside of Him and subject to evil.